dankinsoid/swift-configs/README.md

 6. **Bootstrap the system early** in your app lifecycle before accessing any configuration
 7. **Prefer category-based initialization** (`init(_:in:default:)`) over store-based for most use cases
 8. **Use store-based initialization** (`init(_:store:default:)`) only when you need specific store targeting or before system bootstrap
-9. **Use runtime prefixing sparingly** - only add `keyPrefix` when you need it; most namespaces work fine with the default empty prefix
+9. **Use prefixing sparingly** - only add `keyPrefix` when you need it; most namespaces work fine with the default empty prefix
 10. **Handle migration** using multiplex stores or custom migration logic
 11. **Use property wrappers** for clean SwiftUI and declarative code integration
 12. **Leverage async/await** for remote configuration fetching